Many people suffer from back pain when bending forward without knowing why.

-When this is the case you’ll feel the well known sensation of radiation in your leg, all the way to your feet.
-You will also notice that it feels different when you touch your leg and even some loss of strength in the affected leg.
+When this is the case, you’ll feel the familiar sensation of radiation in your leg, all the way to your feet.
+You will also notice that it feels different when you touch your leg and even some loss of strength in the affected limb.

 Lower back pain when bending

 Lower back pain when bending often follows after several episodes of acute low back pain or throwing out your back.

 What happens is that you feel a sudden sharp pain in your back when bending forward.

 A muscle strain is often the cause of this sudden sharp pain — the damage recovers within a few days or weeks.

 But when this happens several times a year, you will want to prevent this from happening.